sleepyfox/coffeescript-koans/README.markdown

 more koans, more and more CoffeeScript syntax will be introduced which will allow you to solve more complicated problems and use more advanced techniques.

+### Getting Started

+If you haven't already installed CoffeeScript then follow the installation instructions on the official [CoffeeScript site](http://jashkenas.github.com/coffee-script/#installation) to get set up.

 ### Running the Koans from a Browser

 Simply navigate to the Javascript Koans folder using a file browser, and